yudhistirahf/MovieINFO/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## The Movie DB API

+You need API Key from The Movie DB API before start this code.\
+Find the code by register to The Movie DB Website.\
+Put the API key in .env file.

 ## Available Scripts

 In the project directory, you can run:

-### The Movie DB API

-You need API Key from The Movie DB API before start this code.
-Find the code by register to The Movie DB Website
-Put the API key in .env file

 ### `yarn start`